Carlos133386/Carlos133386.github.io/_pages/about.md

 **Duration:** Jun.
 2024 - Oct.
 2024

 - Imitation learning (IL) approaches succeed in fast adaptation for dozens of applications.
 However, traditional IL assumes the demonstrations comes from one specific expert policy, thus containing only one behavior pattern.
 This way may result in the lack of robustness of agent to deal with various and stochastic situations.
-- This work pioneers a new paradigm- learning from diverse behaviors.
+- To address above issue, this work pioneers a new paradigm- learning from diverse behaviors.
 We proposed a novel quality-diversity imitation learning model to enable the agent to learn a broad set of skills from limited but diverse demonstrations.
 With multiple skills equipped, the agent can robustly deal with unseen and stochastic environment.

 </div>
 </div>